HammyHavoc/wordpresscom-stats-smiley-remover/readme.txt

 == Updates ==

-Updates to the plugin will be posted here, to http://thisismyurl.com/downloads/wordpresscom-stats-smiley-remover/. http://thisismyurl.com/downloads/wordpresscom-stats-smiley-remover/ was developed and is maintained by Christopher Ross.
+Updates to the plugin will be posted here, to http://thisismyurl.com/downloads/wordpresscom-stats-smiley-remover/.
+The plugin was developed and is maintained by Christopher Ross.

 == Frequently Asked Questions ==